 - Alan Mamedi started his career as Salesman at The Phone House while pursuing his Bachelors in Science in 2004 at KTH Royal Institute of Technology.
 After a brief career at The Phone House of 2 years, he established Bidding.se, a unique bid auction site in 2006 and Möbeljakt.se, a Sweden largest search engine for the home interior in 2007.
 In less than three months of establishment, Bidding.se was acquired and later in 2008, he joined Birdstep Technology as the Chief Architect.

 - Soon after getting pestered with spam calls, Alan Mamedi and his friend from KTH Royal Institute of Technology, Nami Zarringhalam, found Truecaller following a brief brainstorm discussion between the duos.
-However, later they learnt the spam calls irritated them was from their relatives abroad.
+However, later they learned the spam calls irritated them was from their relatives abroad.
 The thought of online phone directory consisting of overseas numbers and all over was “Truecaller.”
 Indeed “Truecaller” took birth out of anger of frustrated co-founders due to fraudulent calls.
 The co-founders built the app completely including the coding part.

 - Today, Truecaller is the world’s largest verified mobile phone community dedicated to the service of smartphone users to keep away from the hoax calls.